 To me, the word is positive.
 Why?
 Because a written and detailed budget allows for a personal finance plan that has room for both bills and entertainment.

-Unfortunately, many of us freeze at the thought of putting together an actual budget.
+Unfortunately, many of us freeze at the thought of putting together a budget.
 How much are my actual bills?
 What about irregular income?
 What if I learn something bad about my finances through budgeting?

-Unless you have a concrete reason why you’re putting together a budget, you’re doomed to fail.
-Are you working towards paying off your student loans, saving towards a house or knocking out your credit cards?
-Knowing the why will make the how exponentially easier.
-Figuring out your big picture goals will put any sacrifice into perspective.
+Unless you have a concrete reason to create a budget, you’re doomed to fail.
+Are you working toward paying off your student loans, saving toward a house or knocking out your credit card debt?
+Knowing the why will make the how much easier.
+Figuring out your big picture goals will put any sacrifice you may need to make into perspective.

-Collaborate with your spouse if you’re married.
-No budget has a chance of success if all family members aren’t on board.
-Discuss what’s important to each of you and really listen to one another’s perspective.
+If you share expenses with someone else, you need to collaborate with them.
+No budget has a chance of success if all household members aren’t on board.
+Discuss what’s important to each of you and really listen to one another’s perspectives.
 A functional budget incorporates each person’s priorities.
-Again, talk about your big picture goals.
+Again, talk about your big-picture goals.

-No need to invent the wheel here, as user-friendly budgeting programs abound.
-Whether you choose Every Dollar, You Need a Budget (YNAB), Mint an Excel spreadsheet or even a simple pad of paper, pick one method and then stick to it.
+No need to reinvent the wheel here, as user-friendly budgeting programs abound.
+Whether you choose one of the best budgeting apps like You Need a Budget (YNAB), Quicken, an Excel spreadsheet (or Google Sheets), or even a simple pad of paper, pick one method and then stick to it.
 One chosen system will work 100% better than choosing nothing at all.

-This might seem like a pain in the tuchus, but you only have to do this the first month.
+This might seem like a pain, but you have to do this only for the first month.
 It’s important to include every single expense and expenditure.
 This might seem finicky, but it’s the key to a successful budget.

 Unsure where to start?
-Look through your credit card bills, bank account statements and that teetering stack of bills in your dining room.
-The first month’s budget is likely to be less than perfect, but that’s okay as it’s inevitable that you’ll forget certain expenses.
+Look through your credit card bills, bank statements and that teetering stack of bills in your dining room.
+The first month’s budget is likely to be less than perfect, but that’s OK.

-Add forgotten categories to the budget as the month goes on to complete a realistic financial picture.
-This step might be on the uncomfortable side of horrifying, but that’s okay.
+Add categories you may have forgotten about to your budget as the month goes on to complete a realistic financial picture.
+This step might be on the uncomfortable side for you, but that’s OK too.
 You can’t get past the boogie man until you face your fears.

 Knowing how much you earn, spend and owe is the point of a budget and a necessary step.
 Knowledge is key.

 Be honest with yourself.
-You might be tempted to only put $300 into your food budget to balance the budget, but unless you have a time machine back to 1964, you’re only setting yourself up for failure.
+You might be tempted to put just $300 into the monthly column for food in order to balance the budget, but unless you have a time machine back to 1964, that’s probably not a realistic figure.
+And unless you’re honest about your numbers, you’re only setting yourself up for failure.

-In order to move ahead with those big picture goals, you’ll probably need to make a few sacrifices.
-Cable TV, frequent restaurant meals and extravagant gift giving may need to take a back seat to important goals such as debt reduction and retirement planning.
+In order to move toward those big picture goals, you’ll probably need to make a few sacrifices.
+Cable TV, frequent restaurant meals and extravagant gift-giving may need to take a back seat to important goals such as debt reduction and retirement planning.

-Yes, your rent or mortgage should be the same each month, but there will be differing expenses and income that need to be accounted for.
-For example, heat and air conditioning, birthdays, garage sale income, school expenses, overtime, vacations and work bonuses.
-Most of this can be anticipated.
+Yes, your rent or mortgage should be the same each month, but there will be expenses (and possibly income) that vary throughout the year.
+Consider these items: heat, air conditioning, birthdays, garage sale income, school expenses, overtime, vacations and work bonuses.
+Most of these fluctuations can be anticipated.

-Keeping a budget is a lifelong habit that needs to continue throughout your adulthood.
+Keeping a budget is a lifelong habit.
 Budgeting isn’t just for people in dire financial straits.
 It’s an important tool for anyone looking to achieve financial success.
 Be deliberate with your money.
 Be smart with your finances.
 Stay smart.

-I’m a personal finance writer, but embarrassingly didn’t start budgeting until last year.
+I’m a personal finance writer but embarrassingly didn’t start budgeting until well into my adulthood.
 Why?
-I thought my husband and I had no problem with impulsive spending, so I figured it was a lot of work for minimal gain.
+I thought my husband and I had no problem with impulse spending, so I figured budgeting was a lot of work for minimal gain.
 Boy, was I wrong!

 What my husband and I have gained from the experience has been incredibly valuable.
 No longer are we anxiously wondering which bills have been paid and which haven’t.
 We now know at a glance exactly what we need to pay each month and what’s already been paid.
 So easy.
-As a result, we’re now able to sock away thousands of dollars each month for our sons’ college expenses with minimal sacrifice.
+As a result, with minimal sacrifice, we’re now able to sock away thousands of dollars each month for our sons’ college expenses.

-Where was our money going before we started budgeting?!
-I’m not entirely sure, but what I can be sure of is that tracking and planning our money has freed up our finances and given us tremendous peace of mind.
-Budgeting took away the financial worry that impelled me to check our credit union balance multiple times per day.
+Where was our money going before we started budgeting?
+I’m not entirely sure, but what I am sure of is that tracking and planning our money has freed up our finances and given us tremendous peace of mind.
+Budgeting took away the financial worry that drove me to check our credit union balance multiple times per day.
 Budgeting gave us financial freedom.
 And in my book, that’s a positive thing.